hexroll/docs.hexroll.app/docs/scroll/scroll-tutorial.md

 For example, in the previous post we generated realms that contain settlements, which in turn, contain NPCs.

-Let's extended that model and use a collection directive to store references to all generated NPCs inside the realm:
+Let's extend that model and use a collection directive to store references to all generated NPCs inside the realm:

 ```
 Realm {